FrogOfJuly/rogue-like/README.md

 Currently, you can walk around a labyrinth with interactable immortal goblins.
 Don't worry, you're immortal too!
 But that will change soon.

+Sike!!
+Not anymore.
+But goblins are mortal too :)

 ### Dependencies

  - [pybind11](https://github.com/pybind/pybind11)